-Your knees, ankles, hips, and other joints can take a beating when running or doing other high-impact cardio exercises.
-Since your feet never lift off the pedals with an elliptical, this machine offers a low-impact type of cardio workout.
+Your knees, ankles, hips, and other joints can take a beating when running or doing other high impact cardio exercises.
+Since your feet never lift off of the pedals with an elliptical, this machine offers a low impact cardio workout.

-4. Get both an upper and lower body workout
+4. Serves as both an upper and lower body workout

 When done correctly, the elliptical can target your glutes, hamstrings, quads, chest, back, biceps, triceps, and core muscles.

 Given that the calorie burn associated with an elliptical is higher than that of some other cardio machines like the stationary bike, it can help you lose body fat in a shorter amount of time.
 This is especially true if you focus on interval work.